 Once you believe you’ve got everything fixed and hardened, you can bring the site back live by removing the .htaccess redirect.
 As soon as it’s live, look for the same infection that was previously there.
 I typically utilize a browser’s inspection tools to monitor network requests by the page.
 I track down every network request to ensure it’s not malware or mysterious… if it is, it’s back to the top and doing the steps all over again.

-You can also utilize an affordable third-party malware scanning service like Site Scanners, which will scan your site daily and let you know whether or not you’re blacklisted on active malware monitoring services.
 Remember – once your site is clean, it will not automatically be removed from blacklists.
 You should contact each and make the request per our list above.

 Getting hacked like this is not fun.
 Companies charge several hundred dollars to remove these threats.
 I worked no less than 8 hours to help this company clean up their site.